AraBlocks/ara-contracts/README.md

 This repository also provides programmatic (see the API section) and command-line interfaces (see the Usage section) for interacting with the contracts.

-## Status

-This project is in active development.

 ## Stability

 > [Stability][stability-index]: 2 - Stable.
 > Compatibility with the npm ecosystem is a high priority.

+Although the API is stable, this project is still in alpha development and is not yet ready to be used in a production environment.

 ## Dependencies